 How To Visit Lichtenstein Castle

-The building is a magical sight, sitting directly on top of vertical cliff sides with the castle entrance across an old bridge.
+The building is magical, sitting directly on top of vertical cliff sides with the castle entrance across an old bridge.

 5. Château d’Ussé – France